-Class Participation - 10% Homework - 20% Hour 5 Modules - 10% Quizzes and Tests - 55% Final Exam - 5%
+Class Participation - 10% Homework - 20% Hour 5 Modules - 10% Quizzes and Tests - 60%

 1 This syllabus is tentative.
 While I don't anticipate major changes, I reserve the right to make adjustments as needed to ensure quality of instruction or to comply with (evolving) UF policies.
-Any changes-whether due to extreme weather, COVID or other reasons--will be announced in class and on Canvas.
+Any changes-whether due to extreme weather, pandemic, etc. --will be announced in class and on Canvas.